TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 this case it is :ref:`COA <cobj-coa>`.)

-Now :typoscript:`lib.stdheader` is copied to :typoscript:`tt_content.header.10` with the "<" operator.
+Now :typoscript:`lib.stdheader` is copied to :typoscript:`tt_content.header.10` with the ":typoscript:`<`" operator.
 This means that an actual copy of :typoscript:`lib.stdheader` is created at *parsetime*.

 But this is not the case with :typoscript:`tt_content.bullets.10`.
 Here